2026

 Pan Pan is delighted to welcome Silvia Calderoni & Ilenia Caleo as mentors for 2026 to work with up to four performance makers based in Ireland to develop early-stage ideas for contemporary performance projects.

-As part of the Dublin Theatre Festival programme, we hosted an informal sharing of the ideas and the mentorship process at a day-long public symposium.
+As part of the Dublin Theatre Festival programme, we will be hosting an informal sharing of the ideas and the mentorship process at a day-long public symposium.

 The Pan Pan International Mentorship is funded by the Arts Council and Dublin City Council.
 Dublin Theatre Festival and Istituto Italiano di Cultura are the 2026 mentorship partners.